5 Fisher information

 Additivity of Fisher information

-We may wish to compute the expected Fisher information based on a set of independent identically distributed (iid) random variables.
+We may wish to compute the Fisher information based on a set of independent identically distributed (iid) random variables.

-Assume that a random variable \(x \sim P(\boldsymbol \theta)\) has log-pdmf \(\log p(x| \boldsymbol \theta)\) and expected Fisher information \(\boldsymbol I^{\text{Fisher}}(\boldsymbol \theta)\).
-The expected Fisher information \(\boldsymbol I_{x_1, \ldots, x_n}^{\text{Fisher}}(\boldsymbol \theta)\) for a set of iid random variables \(x_1, \ldots, x_n \sim P(\boldsymbol \theta)\) is computed from the joint log-pdmf \(\log p(x_1, \ldots, x_n) = \sum_{i}^n \log p(x_i| \boldsymbol \theta)\).
-This yields \[ \begin{split} \boldsymbol I_{x_1, \ldots, x_n}^{\text{Fisher}}(\boldsymbol \theta) &= -\text{E}_{P(\boldsymbol \theta)} \nabla \nabla^T \sum_{i}^n \log p(x_i| \boldsymbol \theta)\\ &= \sum_{i=1}^n \boldsymbol I^{\text{Fisher}}(\boldsymbol \theta) =n \boldsymbol I^{\text{Fisher}}(\boldsymbol \theta) \\ \end{split} \] Hence, the expected Fisher information for a set of \(n\) iid random variables is the \(n\) times the Fisher information of a single variable.
+Assume that a random variable \(x \sim P(\boldsymbol \theta)\) has log-pdmf \(\log p(x| \boldsymbol \theta)\) and Fisher information \(\boldsymbol I^{\text{Fisher}}(\boldsymbol \theta)\).
+The Fisher information \(\boldsymbol I_{x_1, \ldots, x_n}^{\text{Fisher}}(\boldsymbol \theta)\) for a set of iid random variables \(x_1, \ldots, x_n \sim P(\boldsymbol \theta)\) is computed from the joint log-pdmf \(\log p(x_1, \ldots, x_n) = \sum_{i}^n \log p(x_i| \boldsymbol \theta)\).
+This yields \[ \begin{split} \boldsymbol I_{x_1, \ldots, x_n}^{\text{Fisher}}(\boldsymbol \theta) &= -\operatorname{E}_{P(\boldsymbol \theta)} \nabla \nabla^T \sum_{i}^n \log p(x_i| \boldsymbol \theta)\\ &= \sum_{i=1}^n \boldsymbol I^{\text{Fisher}}(\boldsymbol \theta) =n \boldsymbol I^{\text{Fisher}}(\boldsymbol \theta) \\ \end{split} \] Hence, the Fisher information for a set of \(n\) iid random variables equals \(n\) times the Fisher information of a single variable.

 Invariance property of Fisher information

-Like KL divergence the expected Fisher information is invariant against change of variables in the sample space, such as from \(x\) to \(y\) and from distribution \(F_x\) to \(F_y\).
-This is easy to see as the KL divergence itself is invariant against such reparametrisation, and thus also its curvature, and hence the expected Fisher information.
+Like KL divergence the Fisher information is invariant against change of variables in the sample space, such as from \(x\) to \(y\) and from distribution \(F_x\) to \(F_y\).
+This is easy to see as the KL divergence itself is invariant against such reparametrisation, and thus also its curvature, and hence the Fisher information.

 More specifically, when the sample space is changed the density will gain a factor in the form of the Jacobian determinant according to this transformation.
 However, since this factor does not depend on the model parameters, the first and second derivatives of the log-density with regard to the model parameters are not affected by it.